 - Some airlines restrict the award seats they release.
-British Airways only opens up two Club World seats 355 days from departure, although they will generally open up more as the months pass.
-A family can never guarantee that BA will open up three or more premium seats on a particular day.
+British Airways only opens up four Club World seats 355 days from departure, although they will generally open up more as the months pass.
+A family can never be certain that they will get the seats they want.

 - It is easier for a solo traveller to get an award seat using ‘easy’ miles, generally from credit cards.
-Take, for example, the Virgin Atlantic credit cards.
-Taking out the premium Reward+ card will earn you 15,000 miles.
+Take, for example, the Virgin Atlantic credit cards (there is currently a 30,000 point bonus on the Reward+ card).
 This gets a solo traveller quite a way towards a one-way off-peak Premium Economy ticket or a return Economy ticket to most places the airline flies.
 A couple would still have been substantially short.
-Adding on a free (for the first year) Amex Gold with another 20,000 points and you’d be close to having enough for a one-way flight in Upper Class to New York.
+Adding on a free (for the first year) Amex Gold with another 30,000 points and you’d be close to having enough for a one-way flight in Upper Class to New York.